syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ![](/js/Diagram/Connector_images/Connector_img3.png)

-The diagram client side event [connectorCollectionChange](/api/js/ejdiagram#events:connectorcollectionchange "connectorCollectionChange") gets triggered when the connector is either added or removed in diagram.
+When the connector is either added or removed in diagram, the [connectorCollectionChange](/api/js/ejdiagram#events:connectorcollectionchange "connectorCollectionChange") gets triggered.

 ### Connectors from palette